 Latest in BREACH.

-On 19 May 2026, a ransomware group known as Rhysida publicly claimed responsibility for a cyberattack against the Landeshauptstadt Stuttgart, a major German municipal government entity.
-This incident…
+On 3 July 2026, a ransomware group known as Qilin publicly claimed responsibility for a cyberattack against Sitmatic, a German technology firm.
+The incident was published on the ransomware group’s…

 Map this to your controls